-To cover the material in the time frame allotted for this course, it will be necessary to cover an average of one chapter each week.
+To cover the material in the time frame allotted for this course, it will be necessary to cover an average of three chapters each week.
 Chapter quizzes are to be completed when you have finished reviewing the chapters during the designated timeframes.
-Worksheets for your use are available in your textbook.